Skip to content

 Authentication Options

-Authentication configuration for NpgsqlRest endpoints including login/logout handling, claims mapping, and Basic Authentication.
+Basic authentication configuration for NpgsqlRest endpoints including login/logout handling and password settings.

 Overview